Nattt0101/Nattt0101.github.io/README.md

 Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.

-Profile form:
+Coupon form:
-Go to the "Profile" page
+Go to the "Coupon" page
-Try to submit the empty form and verify that an error message about the required fields appears Try to submit the form with an invalid email address and verify that a relevant error message appears Try to submit the form with all inputs valid and verify that a success message appears.
+The coupon header should have a rainbow animation! :))

 Games:
 Go to the "Games" page